 By using directional reception with an array of signal reflectors to intensify a long-distance signal and block out competing signal noise, the GE Pro Outdoor TV Antenna is able to receive broadcast signals from up to 70 miles away.
 It receives both VHF and UHF signals, including uncompressed 1080p HD.
 The kit comes with an adjustable mounting bracket, mast, and hardware with assembly instructions for convenient installation in the attic, on the rooftop, or on a pole out in the landscape.

-If you live in an area with heavy foliage, consider the Antennas Direct 4-Element Bowtie TV Antenna.
+If you live in an area with heavy foliage, consider this bowtie antenna from Antennas Direct.
 It uses patented technology to receive TV signals from up to 60 miles away from broadcast towers and, when installed in an attic or outdoors, can eliminate interference or a reduced signal caused by obstructions.
 Multidirectional elements receive signals from a wide area.
 The reflector focuses the antenna’s power for added range while protecting against interference.
 All-weather mounting hardware and instructions are included with the antenna, but the mount and cable are sold separately.

 The Advantages of Owning a TV Antenna